List of Easter eggs in Tesla products

 Tesla products include a significant number of software and hardware Easter eggs among other unique software features, such as a suite of video games, emissions testing mode, and romance mode.

 Back to the Future phone app

-Touching the battery icon inside the Tesla mobile app with the vehicle at exactly 121 miles (or 121 km) of range was discovered to launch a Back to the Future Easter egg.
+Touching the battery icon inside the Tesla mobile app with the vehicle at exactly 121 miles (or 121 km) of range launches a Back to the Future Easter egg.

 Santa mode

 Voice commands "Ho Ho Ho" or "Ho Ho Ho Not Funny" will activate the Santa Mode Easter egg.
 If voice command "Ho Ho Ho" is used, Run Rudolph Run by Chuck Berry will play inside of the vehicle.

 Mars, Mars rover and Starship

 Tesla vehicles incorporate a Mars, Mars rover and Starship themed Easter egg.
 Upon activation, the GPS map on the touchscreen display shows the surface of Mars instead of the surface of the Earth.

 Mario Kart: Rainbow Road and Don't Fear the Reaper/SNL: More Cowbell

 Autosteer capable vehicles with autosteer engaged can activate an Easter egg involving the in-car audio and a change in the on screen animation.
 If autopilot is activated four times in quick succession, the computer vision generated road that the car is driving on, denoted by two lines, will change into a rainbow which is similar to that of Rainbow Road, a track from the Mario Kart series of racing games.
 At the same time, a version of (Don't Fear) The Reaper by Blue Öyster Cult used for a Saturday Night Live sketch from 2000 plays in the cabin of the vehicle.